 Pain may be caused by a number of things, including cancer, cancer treatment, or a medical problem not related to your cancer diagnosis.
 Most pain can be treated with medication, treatments such as physical therapy, or a combination.

-treated with medication and/ or treatments such as physical therapy.
-Your doctor and nurse will assist you to find the best possible way to control your pain.
-On occasion your doctor may ask a doctor who specializes in cancer pain management to manage your pain.
+Your doctor and nurse will help you find the best possible way to control your pain.
+On occasion this may involve an expert from the SCCA Pain Clinic, which specializes in managing complex pain related to cancer.

 - Severe chest/arm pain